-Established in 2014 with the support of the Gordon family, The James P. Gordon Memorial Endowment funds a speakership on Quantum Information and Quantum Optics to a CLEO invited speaker.
+Established in 2014 with the support of the Gordon family, the James P. Gordon Memorial Endowment provides funding for a speakership on Quantum Information and Quantum Optics to a CLEO invited speaker.
 This speakership pays tribute to Jim's numerous high-impact contributions to quantum electronics and photonics, including the demonstration of the maser.
-A maximum of one (1) recipient will receive a US$1,500 honorarium and their presentation will be recorded and archived in our media library.
-This speakership is endowed by The Gordon family, and supporters of the James P. Gordon Memorial Fund, and is administered by the foundation.
+A maximum of one (1) recipient will receive a USD 1,500 honorarium.
+Their presentation will be recorded and archived in our media library.
+This speakership is endowed by the Gordon family and supporters of the James P. Gordon Memorial Fund and is administered by the Optica Foundation.

-- Be recommended by a CLEO Program Chair for consideration.
+- Be recommended for consideration by a CLEO program chair

-- Agree to let the foundation record their on-site presentation and provide it at no charge through our online media library as well as use their picture, name and story in program marketing opportunities.
+- Agree to let the foundation record their onsite presentation and provide it at no charge through the Optica online media libraryand to use their picture, name and story in program marketing opportunities

-- CLEO General Chairs will review all recommendations and select a maximum of one (1) speakership recipient.
+- CLEO general chairs will review all recommendations and select a maximum of one speakership recipient

-- The CLEO General Chairs recommendation is reviewed by The Foundation for final approval.
+- The recommendation of the CLEO general chairs is reviewed by the Optica Foundation for final approval

-The winner is selected by the CLEO conference chairs.
+The recipient is selected by the CLEO conference chairs

 Obtained Bachelor's degree from the University of Science and Technology of China (USTC) in 2004, and PhD in Physics from the Cavendish Laboratory, University of Cambridge in 2011.
 Since 2011, he is a Professor of Physics at USTC.
 His current research interest includes quantum computation, solid-state quantum photonics, multiparticle entanglement, quantum teleportation, superconducting circuits, and atomic arrays.